browserpass/browserpass-native/README.md

 $ DESTDIR=~/.nix-profile make -f ~/.nix-profile/lib/browserpass/Makefile <desired make goal>
 ```

-#### Install on Windows

-The Makefile currently does not support Windows, so instead of `sudo make install` you'd have to do a bit of a manual work.

-First, copy the contents of the extracted `browserpass-windows64` folder to a permanent location where you want Browserpass to be installed, for the sake of example let's suppose it is `C:\Program Files\Browserpass\`.

-Then edit the hosts json files (in our example `C:\Program Files\Browserpass\browser-files\*-host.json`) and replace `%%replace%%` with a full path to `browserpass-windows64.exe` (in our example `C:\\Program Files\\Browserpass\\browserpass-windows64.exe`, **remember to use double backslashes!**).

-If you don't have permissions to save the json files, try opening notepad as Administrator first, then open the files.

-Finally proceed to the [Configure browsers on Windows](#configure-browsers-on-windows) section.

 #### Install on Windows through WSL

 If you want to use WSL instead, follow Linux installation steps, then create `%localappdata%\Browserpass\browserpass-wsl.bat` with the following contents: